Rudy Owens: Houston Astros

 On July 24, 2012, Owens was traded alongside Robbie Grossman and Colton Cain to the Astros in exchange for Wandy Rodríguez.
 He spent the rest of the 2012 season with the Oklahoma City RedHawks, the Astros' Triple–A affiliate, and remained with the affiliate through 2013.

 On May 23, 2014, the Astros recalled Owens from Triple–A Oklahoma City to make his Major League debut against the Seattle Mariners.
 On October 9, Owens was removed from the 40–man roster and sent outright to Oklahoma City.

-Oakland Athletics

-Owens signed a minor league deal with the Oakland Athletics in November 2014.

 Los Angeles Dodgers

+Owens signed a minor league contract with the Oakland Athletics November 14, 2014.

 Owens was traded to the Los Angeles Dodgers on April 4, 2015.
 He pitched in 11 games across three levels for the Dodgers organization and was 0–4 with a 3.89 ERA.
-The Dodgers released him on July 16, 2015.
+The Dodgers released Owens on July 16.

 Colorado Rockies

 Owens signed a minor league deal with the Colorado Rockies on July 25, 2015.
+He made eight appearances (seven starts) for the Triple-A Albuquerque Isotopes, registering a 2-3 record and 6.17 ERA with 24 strikeouts over 35 innings of work.

 Somerset Patriots

 On June 15, 2016, Owens signed with the Somerset Patriots of the Atlantic League of Professional Baseball.
+In 12 appearances (11 starts) for the Patriots, Owens logged a 4-3 record and 4.01 ERA with 67 strikeouts across 67 1/3 innings pitched.

 Fortitudo Baseball Bologna

 On May 8, 2017, Owens signed with the Fortitudo Baseball Bologna of the Italian Baseball League.
+He made 14 starts for Bologna, compiling a 7-4 record and 2.58 ERA with 80 strikeouts across 73 1/3 innings pitched.